 Simplify security management

 Lake Formation leverages the encryption capabilities of S3 for data in your data lake.
-This approach provides automatic server-side encryption with keys managed by the AWS Key Management Service (KMS).
+This approach provides automatic server-side encryption with keys managed by the Amazon Key Management Service (KMS).
 S3 encrypts data in transit when replicating across regions, and lets you use separate accounts for source and destination China regions to protect against malicious insider deletions.
 These encryption capabilities provide a secure foundation for all data in your data lake.

 Lake Formation provides central access controls for data in your data lake.
-You can define security policy-based rules for your users and applications by role in Lake Formation, and integration with AWS IAM authenticates those users and roles.
+You can define security policy-based rules for your users and applications by role in Lake Formation, and integration with Amazon IAM authenticates those users and roles.
 Once the rules are defined, Lake Formation enforces your access controls at table- and column-level granularity for users of Amazon Redshift Spectrum and Amazon Athena.
-AWS Glue access is enforced at the table-level and is typically for administrators only.
+Amazon Glue access is enforced at the table-level and is typically for administrators only.
 EMR integration (in beta) supports authorizing Active Directory, Okta, and Auth0 users for EMR Notebooks and Zeppelin notebooks connected to EMR clusters.

 Lake Formation provides comprehensive audit logs with CloudTrail to monitor access and show compliance with centrally defined policies.
 You can audit data access history across analytics and machine learning services that read the data in your data lake via Lake Formation.
 This lets you see which users or roles have attempted to access what data, with which services, and when.
 You can access audit logs in the same way you access any other CloudTrail logs using the CloudTrail APIs and Console.